 About the Author:

 Passionate about turning simple ideas into creative stories.
 Truly in love with storytelling, Ramona Costea has been active in the media writing and publishing business for over 8 years.
-With a strong background in journalism writing, she is now a Copywriter for Oracle’s Global Recruiting department, where she continues to experiment with social media and improve content strategy.
+She is now a Copywriter for Oracle’s Global Recruiting department, where she continues to experiment with social media and improve content strategy.
 Her specialties include content writing, online marketing, employer branding and social media.
-Connect with her on LinkedIn and Twitter.